Student Policies, Rights, and Responsibilities

 The registrar maintains a record of all such violations.
-If a student fails two classes as a result of academic dishonesty, he or she is dismissed from the College for two academic years.
-In addition, a notation of the reason for academic dismissal is placed on the student’s transcript.
+If a student fails two classes as a result of academic dishonesty, he or she is dismissed from HFC for two academic years.
+In addition, a notation of the reason for academic dismissal is placed on the student’s transcript(s).
 The notation may be expunged at the discretion of the appropriate vice president if the student petitions for its removal after at least two years have elapsed since the disciplinary action.

 If a student believes that the accusation is false, he or she may appeal through the Student Complaint Procedure.
-If the appeal reaches the Student Complaint Board, the Board may consider only whether the charge is justified.
-The Board may not set aside or change the penalty given by the instructor unless the charge of academic dishonesty is set aside.
+If the appeal reaches the Student Complaint Board (SCB), the SCB may consider only whether the charge is justified.
+The SCB will NOT set aside or change the penalty given by the instructor unless the charge of academic dishonesty is set aside.